NextCenturyCorporation/mcs-pipeline/README.md

         the only array where all values are used for each eval-set instead of each value creating more permutations.
 Varset in the 'eval-groups' will override, not concatentate, those in the 'base' variable.

+        varsets will automatically add 'default' and 'user' to the beginning of the list.  'user' is only added if the file exists.
-      metadata - single or list of metadata levels.
+        The 'user' varset is to be added for user specific variables like naming clusters with something like 'clusterUser: -myName' metadata - single or list of metadata levels.
 Each metadata level will create more permutations of the eval-sets
       parent-dir - Must be used mutually exclusively with 'dirs'.
 This points to a directory